Combat swimmer silhouetted underwater on a subsurface approach, illustrating the aerobic demands of maritime operations.

-Maritime special operations, combat swimmer missions, maritime interdiction, VBSS (vessel board, search, and seizure), and amphibious operations, impose aerobic demands that are physiologically distinct from land-based tactical work in ways that standard tactical fitness programming almost never accounts for.
+Maritime special operations, combat swimmer missions, maritime interdiction, vessel board-search-and-seizure (VBSS), and amphibious operations impose aerobic demands that are physiologically distinct from land-based tactical work, in ways standard tactical fitness programming almost never accounts for.
+Aerobic capacity for maritime operators is its own training problem, not a subset of general endurance.

 Cold water immersion, sustained swimming effort, and the physiological transition from aquatic to land-based high-intensity performance are specific stressors that require specific preparation.
 The maritime operator who arrives at a ship or target vessel after a prolonged combat swim and immediately executes a high-intensity tactical action is asking the body to perform a transition that no amount of land-based conditioning fully prepares it for.